-Above: Founder Josh Dorfman at Simbly's furniture factory in Western North Carolina
+Above: Founder Josh Dorfman at Simbly's furniture factory in Western North Carolina, near Asheville

 Josh Dorfman is founder of Simbly.
-Josh is an environmental entrepreneur, author, and formerly the creator and host of Sundance Channel’s The Lazy Environmentalist TV show on Sundance Channel and radio show on Sirius Satellite Radio - helping people easily live more sustainably.
+Josh is an environmental entrepreneur, author, and formerly the creator and host of The Lazy Environmentalist TV show on Sundance Channel and radio show on Sirius Satellite Radio - helping people easily go green.

-Josh’s first company, Vivavi, was a modern sustainable furniture pioneer, named to Inc. Magazine’s "Green 50" as a leader an innovator accelerating the green economy.
-Josh later launched Vine.com, a natural and organic product e-commerce venture, which was backed and owned by Amazon.
+Josh’s first company, Vivavi, was a sustainable furniture pioneer, named to Inc. Magazine’s "Green 50" as an innovator accelerating the green economy.
+Josh later launched Vine.com, a natural and organic product e-commerce retailer, owned by Amazon.

 As a sustainable lifestyle expert, Josh has appeared on numerous television and radio shows including Morning Joe, Fox & Friends, Wake Up with Al, and NPR's All Things Considered.
 Fun fact: Josh is the only guest to have ever ridden bicycle onto the set of the Martha Stewart Show.

 Our Origin Story

 Above: Christopher Douglas's award-winning dining table, now reintroduced as the Simbly Dining Table

 In 2013, Josh moved to Asheville, North Carolina to launch a new sustainable venture.
 But soon after arriving, he was recruited by Asheville’s economic development people to grow the city’s entrepreneurial startup community.

 In 2017, Josh and a local entrepreneur were discussing furniture-making possibilities in Western North Carolina, a region with a proud history of world-class furniture manufacturing.

 That conversation sparked an idea that prompted Josh to email Christopher Douglas, an award-winning designer.

 Like Josh, Christopher also founded a modern sustainable furniture company (Material Furniture) in the mid-2000s.
 For his Knock-Down, Drag-Out Collection, Christopher was honored in the Cooper Hewitt's influential 2006 National Design Triennial.
 In 2007, Christopher was honored in Time Magazine's Style & Design 100.

 The two hadn't spoken in years, but they quickly discovered they still shared the same urgency and passion for well-designed, eco-friendly furniture.